stefan6419846/pip-licenses/README.md

 ##### JSON LicenseFinder

 When executed with the `--format=json-license-finder` option, you can output list in JSON format that is identical to [LicenseFinder](https://github.com/pivotal/LicenseFinder).
 The `jlf` keyword is prepared as alias of `jlf`.
-This makes pip-licenses a drop-in replacement for LicenseFinder.
+This makes pip-licenses-cli a drop-in replacement for LicenseFinder.

 ```json
 [